 Why do you help others?
 Yes, it is the right thing to do.
 But did you know that it also makes you happier and healthier?

 I know it may be a bit selfish to look at how being kind to others is beneficial to us personally, but the recent science surrounding kindness is so fascinating that we can’t ignore it.
 Plus, it is important for parents to understand why we want to instill kindness in our children so that we can provide all the reasons when they question it.

 Kindness is a win-win for both the giver and receiver.
 In searching for ways to reduce my own stress, I started participating in more volunteer activities in my community.
 I recently worked with an under-privileged first grader on his reading skills.
 It was so rewarding when he read the word “different” on his own since it was really challenging for him.
 His teacher was so excited about his accomplishment and it was lovely to see how it boosted his confidence.
-I experienced so much joy from helping him and can’t wait to go back in a couple weeks.
+I experienced so much joy from helping him and can’t wait to go back in a couple of weeks.

 What Happens When We Are Kind?

 Our brain chemistry actually changes when we do something nice for another person.
 Studies show that thinking about, watching, or practicing kindness stimulates the vagus nerve, which is linked to the production of oxytocin in our brain.
 Oxytocin is a hormone that soothes us, making us feel calmer and happier.